kchungradio/news-s3-url-signing-api/README.md

-# KCHUNG News Body Stories API 📰
+# KCHUNG News Body S3 URL Signing API 📰

 ## Run locally

 `git clone` this repository.

-Get `accessKeys.sh` from a secure channel and place in the root of this repo.
+Get `now-secrets.json` from a secure channel and place in the root of this repo.

 Install dependencies and run:
 ```bash